2June/testgit/readme.txt

-this is a test file used for guthub test
+this is a test file used for github test